 - Experimental work

 - Work in progress

 all with respect to the above workshop topics

 Submitted papers must not have been published or simultaneously submitted elsewhere.
-The full manuscript should be at most 8 pages.
-Submit a PDF copy of your manuscript via EasyChair
+The full manuscript should be at most 8 pages in ACM SIGPLAN double column format.
+Submit a PDF copy of your manuscript via EasyChair.